aszubia/AccuWeather-Scraping-Project/README.md

 # EIT-Takehome-Project
 This is a project for developing a comprehensive understanding of weather patterns by scraping, cleaning, analyzing and visualizing weather data.
+With a few modifications, this project can be adapted to scrape, clean, analyze, and visualize data from different websites and identify various patterns beyond just weather data.

 # Necessary Libraries
 To run the project we must ensure that the following libraries are installed: